ZL-Asica/SuzuBlog/posts/_pages/About.md

 thumbnail: '' # (Optional) You can put your personal about thumbnail
 showComments: false # Set whether you want have comment for this page
 showLicense: false # Set whether you want to show license for this page
+showThumbnail: false # Whether you want to show 'in page' thumbnail.
 ---

 ## 自我介绍